uav4geo/GeoDeep/README.md

 # GeoDeep

-A fast, easy to use, lightweight Python library for AI object detection in geospatial rasters (GeoTIFFs), with pre-built models included.
+A fast, easy to use, lightweight Python library for AI object detection and semantic segmentation in geospatial rasters (GeoTIFFs), with pre-built models included.

 ![Image](https://github.com/user-attachments/assets/9dc7b98b-9233-458b-976e-c619c3a608cf)